 Nevada revisits Oakland Athletics stadium plan in special legislative session

-CARSON CITY -- The Nevada Legislature is set to convene Wednesday for a special legislative session to consider whether to provide $380 million in public financing for a $1.5 billion stadium that would host the Oakland Athletics on the Las Vegas Strip.
+The Oakland Athletics' search for a new home has drawn Nevada lawmakers into a special legislative session Wednesday to weigh whether the state should cover $380 million of the $1.5 billion stadium planned for the Las Vegas Strip.

 The public funding would mainly come from $180 million in transferable tax credits and $120 million in county bonds.
 Backers have pledged that the creation of a special tax district around the proposed stadium would generate enough money to pay off those bonds and interest.
 The plan would not directly raise taxes.